Shreya7402/Snitch-Fashion-Sales./README.md

 - Power Query – Used for data cleaning, transformation, and preprocessing (ETL).

+- Python libraries - For data cleaning and transformation.

 - DAX (Data Analysis Expressions) – Used to create calculated measures, calculated columns, KPIs, and dynamic logic.

 - Data Modeling – Established relationships between tables to enable filtering, aggregation, and cross-analysis.